MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

  Ken saves the custom objects to the Automated Activity: Add Computer to AD Group management pack so that they can transfer these objects between the Service Manager console and the Service Manager Authoring Tool.

 ## Use the customized process
- Eventually, after Ken imports the custom management pack into Service Manager and completes the creation of all the necessary custom objects, they can use the new process for compliance change requests.
+ Eventually, after Ken imports the custom management pack into Service Manager and completes the creation of all the necessary custom objects.
+They can use the new process for compliance change requests.
 They create a new compliance change request to add ADComputer1 computer to the GP_AUTHAPPS AD DS group.
 They can then monitor the process to confirm that the new computer is successfully added to the group.

 ## Prerequisites for the customization scenario